 ‘Leaky gut’ describes an inflamed and porous gut (much more absorbent than it should be).
 It is letting abundant food proteins, bacteria, fungi, metals and toxic substances straight into our bloodstream or, in more scientific terms, “an increase in permeability of the intestinal mucosa to macromolecules, antigens and toxins associated with inflammatory, degenerative and mucosal damage”.
 Once in the bloodstream, our immune system is the last line of defence to deal with these substances and eventually becomes overwhelmed if a leaky gut has not healed.

-Another problem that a leaky gut creates is a mineral deficiency because the damage that happens to the carrier proteins which are needed for the transport of specific minerals are damaged by the inflammatory processes.
-For example, where there is a magnesium deficiency, even if a very high dose of magnesium is supplemented, this will not get into the body where it is needed if the carrier protein for this mineral is damaged.
+Another problem that a leaky gut creates is mineral deficiency.
+The inflammatory processes damage the carrier proteins needed to transport specific minerals.
+For example, suppose there is a magnesium deficiency.
+In that case, even if a very high dose of magnesium is available, this will not get into the body if the carrier protein for this mineral is damaged.

 There is no single cause of leaky gut syndrome, but some of the most common causes include:

-- Stress: Prolonged stress changes the immune systems ability to respond quickly and affects our ability to heal.
+Stress: Prolonged stress changes the immune system’s ability to respond quickly and affects our ability to heal.
 Stress also slows down digestion and reduces blood flow to digestive organs.